-While technology has the power to increase student engagement by building on some of "the most powerful forces in young people's lives today" (Rideout, Foehr, & Roberts, 2010, p.
+Although technology has the power to increase student engagement by building on some of "the most powerful forces in young people's lives today" (Rideout, Foehr, & Roberts, 2010, p.
 1), we know that technology is only powerful as an educational tool when it is used purposefully and intentionally (Mayer, 2005, 2009, 2013).
-Through computerbased assessments, interactive online graphs and charts, digital graphic organizers for notetaking, and lesson plans that support print, online, and hybrid pathways, the HMH Social Studies series strategically uses computers and opportunities for blended learning (the combination of classroom teaching and digital learning opportunities) to support student achievement and give educators the tools they need to create data- and student-driven instruction.
+Through computer-based assessments, interactive, online graphs and charts, digital graphic organizers for note taking, and lesson plans that support print, online, and hybrid pathways, the HMH Social Studies series strategically uses computers and opportunities for blended learning (the combination of classroom teaching and digital learning opportunities) to support student achievement and give educators the tools they need to create data- and student-driven instruction.
 Opportunities to work online allow for flexibility and allow teachers to customize instruction and engage in flipped instruction, where the delivery of content and direct instruction occur outside of class time and in-class time is spent on higher levels of learning (Newman, Kim, Lee, Brown, & Huston, 2016).

-The use of computers during writing exercises and instruction aids students in becoming "not only more engaged and motivated in their writing" but also more likely to "produce written work that is of greater length and higher quality" (Goldberg, Russell, & Cook, 2003, abstract).
-The use of computers in classroom instruction more generally has been shown benefit lower performing students (Cheung & Slavin, 2012a, 2012b; Means, Toyama, Murphy, Bakia, & Jones, 2010), English learners (Lopez, 2010), and advanced learners.
+The use of computers during writing exercises and instruction aids students in becoming "not only more engaged and motivated in their writing..." but also more likely to "...produce written work that is of greater length and higher quality" (Goldberg, Russell, & Cook, 2003, abstract).
+The use of computers in classroom instruction more generally has been shown to benefit lower-performing students (Cheung & Slavin, 2012a, 2012b; Means, Toyama, Murphy, Bakia, & Jones, 2010), English language learners (Lopez, 2010), and advanced learners.

 Blended learning is not only viewed positively by students (Uğur, Akkoyunlu, & Kurbanoğlu, 2011) but also leads to more active, personalized, and reflective learning (Imbriale, 2013; Tucker, 2012; Public Impact, 2013; Cooner, 2010).
-Most importantly, "blended learning that combines digital instruction with live, accountable teachers holds unique promise to improve student outcomes dramatically" (Public Impact, 2013, p.
+Most important, "blended learning that combines digital instruction with live, accountable teachers holds unique promise to improve student outcomes dramatically" (Public Impact, 2013, p.
 1).

 The use of computers for reading, annotating text, taking notes, and organizing information is also of significant importance given the new forms of assessment that are now prominent in middle and high schools.
-Both the Smarter Balanced Assessment Consortium (SBAC) and the Partnership for Assessment of Readiness for College and Careers (PARCC) are using computer-based and adaptive testing to assess student progress.
-The tests themselves require students to interact with various forms of media and respond via computer.
-Because these tests require students "to solve complex problems, [and] show how they solved them" (PARCC, 2013, online) using technology, it is essential that teachers and students use online tools and assessments throughout the year, not just on the test.
+Many tests require students to interact with various forms of media and respond via computer.
+Because some tests require students to use technology, it is essential that teachers and students use online tools and assessments throughout the year, not just on the standardized test.

-Multimedia Learning in HMH Social Studies
+From Research to Practice Multimedia Learning in HMH Social Studies